 The Moodle online platform delivers the seven–week courses in an asynchronous format.
 LSUS offers rolling admissions and six terms each year.
 Enrollment specialists provide personalized assistance for students throughout the admissions process, including registering for classes and applying for financial aid.
 Students work with these individuals through their degree completion.
 Online students enjoy access to the LSUS library, bookstore, and career services resources.
 Students may transfer credits earned at accredited institutions.

 A member of the Louisiana State University system, the Shreveport campus serves more than 5,700 students with 21 undergraduate and 12 graduate programs.
 Four undergraduate and 14 graduate degrees are offered online.
 Most faculty members hold terminal academic degrees, and the school maintains a 19:1 student to teacher ratio, ensuring all students receive a quality education.
-Louisiana State University Shreveport is regionally accredited by the Southern Association of Colleges and Schools.

 Virginia Beach, Virginia